John M. Patterson: Governor of Alabama

-During Patterson's tenure, the Alabama legislature increased funding for highways, inland waterways, old age pensions, schools, and mental health facilities.
-Laws curtailing loan sharking were also passed.
 During his term as governor, Patterson embarked on a long-running extramarital affair with Tina Sawyer, a woman who would eventually become his third wife.
 Rumors of the affair spread throughout Montgomery, and Alabamians remarked that his infidelity affected his political career.
 The affair eventually led to the end of his second marriage.
 While Patterson was governor, black students who staged a sit-in at Alabama State University were expelled on his instruction, and he defended Alabama's voter registration policies against federal criticism.

 Role in the Bay of Pigs invasion

 In 1959, Patterson was approached by the Central Intelligence Agency (CIA) to allow Alabama Air National Guardsmen to help train pilots preparing for an invasion of Fidel Castro's Cuba.
 Assured that the project had the backing of President Dwight D. Eisenhower (Patterson had served on Eisenhower's staff during the war), Patterson gave his assent.

 During the 1960 presidential campaign, Patterson was among a handful of Southern governors who backed John F. Kennedy for president.
 He raised money, collected delegates loyal to Kennedy within the state of Alabama, and led the state's delegation to the 1960 Democratic convention in Los Angeles.
 Patterson informed Kennedy of the Cuban invasion plan, thinking that invading before election day would have benefited Kennedy's Republican opponent, Vice President Richard Nixon.
 Only a few months into his presidency, Kennedy approved a modified version of the invasion plan, the Bay of Pigs Invasion.